AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/google-track-user-acq.md

 ### (Option 1)  Track order referral source data via Google Analytics E-Commerce (Including Shopify Stores)

-If you leverage Google Analytics E-Commerce to track your order and sales data, you can leverage our [GA E-Commerce Connector](../data-analyst/importing-data/integrations/google-ecommerce.md) to sync each order's referral source data.
-This will allow you to segment revenue and orders by referral source (e.g. utm_source, utm_medium, etc.) and also get a sense of customer acquisition sources via Magento BI custom dimensions such as "User's first order source".
+If you leverage Google Analytics E-Commerce to track your order and sales data, you can leverage our [Google Analytics E-Commerce Connector](../importing-data/integrations/google-ecommerce.md) to sync each order's referral source data.
+This will allow you to segment revenue and orders by referral source (e.g., utm_source, utm_medium, etc.) and also get a sense of customer acquisition sources via MBI custom dimensions such as "User's first order source".

-**Note for Shopify users**: Please **[turn on GA E-Commerce tracking in Shopify](../http://docs.shopify.com/manual/settings/general/google-analytics#ecommerce-tracking)** before connecting your GA E-Commerce account to Magento BI.
+**Note for Shopify users**: Turn on [Google Analytics E-Commerce tracking in Shopify](http://docs.shopify.com/manual/settings/general/google-analytics#ecommerce-tracking)** before connecting your GA E-Commerce account to MBI.

 ### (Option 2) Saving Google Analytics acquisition source data in your database

-In this article we will explain how to save Google Analytics (GA) acquisition channel information into your own database - namely the `source`, `medium`, `term`, `content`, `campaign`, and `gclid` parameters that were present on a user's first visit to your website.
-For an explanation of these parameters, check out the [Google Analytics documentation](../http://support.google.com/analytics/bin/answer.py?hl=en&answer=1191184).
-Then, we will explore some of the powerful marketing analyses that can be performed with this information in Magento BI.
+In this article we will explain how to save Google Analytics acquisition channel information into your own database - namely the `source`, `medium`, `term`, `content`, `campaign`, and `gclid` parameters that were present on a user's first visit to your website.
+For an explanation of these parameters, check out the [Google Analytics documentation](http://support.google.com/analytics/bin/answer.py?hl=en&answer=1191184).
+Then, we will explore some of the powerful marketing analyses that can be performed with this information in MBI.

 #### Why?

-If you're just looking at the default Google Analytics conversion and acquisition metrics, you aren't getting the whole picture.
+If you are just looking at the default Google Analytics conversion and acquisition metrics, you are not getting the whole picture.
 While seeing the number of conversions from organic search versus paid search is interesting, what can you do with that information?
 Should you spend more money on paid search?
-That depends on the value of customers coming from that channel, which is not something Google Analytics provides. [_Note: [Google Analytics eCommerce Tracking](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingEcommerce) does mitigate this problem by storing transaction data in GA, but this solution doesn't work for non-eCommerce sites, and certain tools like cohort analysis are not easy to do in the GA interface_].
+That depends on the value of customers coming from that channel, which is not something Google Analytics provides. [_Note: [Google Analytics eCommerce Tracking](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingEcommerce) does mitigate this problem by storing transaction data in Google Analytics, but this solution doesn't work for non-eCommerce sites, and certain tools like cohort analysis are not easy to do in the Google Analytics interface_].

 What if you want to email a follow-up deal to all customers acquired from a certain e-mail campaign?
 Or integrate acquisition data with your CRM system?
-This is impossible in GA - in fact, it is against the Terms of Service for Google Analytics to store any data that identifies an individual.
-But that doesn't mean you can't store this data yourself.
+This is impossible in Google Analytics - in fact, it is against the Terms of Service for Google Analytics to store any data that identifies an individual.
+But that does not mean you cannot store this data yourself.

 #### The Method